hindmasj/my-nifi-cluster/docs/experiment-fork_join_enrichment.md

 This leg now transforms the role string into a role record, and then adds this record to the person record.
 The point to note here is while the role record is created on the enrichment branch, the person record is preserved on the original branch.

 ## ForkEnrichment
 As above, this processor needs no configuration.
-The "original" relationship attaches to the MergeEnrichment.
+The "original" relationship attaches to the JoinEnrichment.
 The "enrichment" relationship attaches to an UpdateRecord processor.

 ## UpdateRecord
 This processor takes the role string and converts to the role record.
 We no longer care about losing the person record as it has been preserved on the original branch.